Dairy Farm Workers Jobs in New Zealand 2025 – Apply Now

 - Although participation is advantageous, it is not obligatory.

-- Must be capable of working full-time until at least March 2024 (or for an extended period).
+- Must be capable of working full-time (or for an extended period).

 - capable of completing a delectable task with minimal assistance